Stress and staying strong

 10. Helps ensure performance management is a positive process

 Nimble has the solution when it comes to making it easy for such training to take place.
-The informative and interactive Managing and Reducing Stress online course takes just 45 minutes to complete and can be accessed on any device, making it flexible enough to be accommodated in most training situations.
+The informative and interactive Stress Management Essentials online course takes just 45 minutes to complete and can be accessed on any device, making it flexible enough to be accommodated in most training situations.